2026 Georgia Labor Commissioner election

 The 2026 Georgia Labor Commissioner election will be held on November 3, 2026, to elect the Georgia Labor Commissioner.
-The primary election will be held on May 19.
+Primary elections will be held on May 19.
 Incumbent commissioner Bárbara Rivera Holmes is running for a first full four-year term.

 Republican primary

 Holmes was first appointed in March 2025 by Governor Brian Kemp.
 In April, she was sworn in and stated her intention to run for a full term in office.